-A.1: Consider updates to the Planned Unit Development option or a new conditional zoning option in the Unified Development Ordinance (UDO) to require at least two lot sizes or housing products.

-A.2: Encourage a mix of housing through a new conditional zoning process.
+- B.1: Consider updates to the Planned Unit Development option or a new conditional zoning option in the Unified Development Ordinance (UDO) to require at least two lot sizes or housing products. - B.2: Encourage a mix of housing and/or incomes through a new conditional zoning process.

-Strategy 1B: Remove regulatory barriers to meeting market demand for different housing types.
+Strategy 1C: Remove regulatory barriers to meeting market demand for different housing types.

-- B.1: Consider updating the UDO to allow for smaller lots and/or attached housing types in certain areas or with enhanced design standards. - Allow for a mix of housing and reduced setbacks or parking requirements in new village districts if new development meets defined design criteria. - Consider allowing duplexes on corner lots in some zoning districts.

-Establish standards for pocket neighborhoods / tiny home developments.
+- C.1: Consider updating the UDO to allow for smaller lots and/or attached housing types in certain areas or with enhanced design standards. - Allow for a mix of housing and reduced setbacks and/or parking requirements in new village districts if defined design criteria is met. - Consider allowing duplexes on corner lots in some zoning districts. - Establish standards for pocket neighborhoods / tiny home developments.

-Strategy 1C: Consider an allowance for smaller lots and/or attached housing types as part of conservation subdivisions.
+Strategy 1D: Consider an allowance for smaller lots and/or attached housing types as part of conservation subdivisions.